-Any person who believes he/she has been aggrieved by an unlawful discriminatory practice on the basis of race, color or national origin by TriMet may file a complaint by completing and submitting TriMet's Title VI Complaint form.
+Any person who believes he/she has been aggrieved by an unlawful discriminatory practice on the basis of race, color, national origin, religion, gender, sex, sexual orientation, marital status or age by TriMet may file a complaint by completing and submitting TriMet’s Civil Rights Complaint form.

 TriMet investigates complaints received no more than 180 days after the alleged incident.
 TriMet will process complaints that are complete.
 Once a completed complaint is received, TriMet will review it to determine if TriMet has jurisdiction.
 The complainant will receive an acknowledgement letter informing her/him whether the complaint will be investigated by TriMet.

 TriMet will generally complete an investigation within 90 days from receipt of a completed complaint form.
 If more information is needed to resolve the case, TriMet may contact the complainant.
 Unless a longer period is specified by TriMet, the complainant will have ten (10) days from the date of the letter to send requested information to the TriMet investigator assigned to the case.

 If TriMet’s investigator is not contacted by the complainant or does not receive the additional information within the required timeline, TriMet may administratively close the case.
 A case may be administratively closed also if the complainant no longer wishes to pursue their case.